KEY STAGE 3

-A range of literary texts will be read and students will learn to write in a range of styles for different purposes and audiences.
-In addition, frequent opportunities will be given to develop greater confidence in spoken communication skills.
+You will read a range of literary texts and learn to write in a range of styles for different purposes and audiences.
+In addition, you are given frequent opportunities to develop greater confidence in your spoken communication skills.

 Emphasis is placed upon the importance of accuracy in spelling, punctuation and grammar; the development of vocabulary and the ability to organise and communicate ideas clearly.

 ENGLISH LANGUAGE (Exam only) – no Higher or Foundation tiers

 There are two equally balanced papers with reading sources related creative writing and non-fiction texts.
 The reading sources act as stimulus for writing tasks, providing you with a clear route through each paper.

 Paper 1: Explorations in Creative Reading and Writing (Written Examination worth 50%) in Year 11

 Section A – Reading: You will look at how writers use narrative and descriptive techniques to engage the interest of readers.

 Section B – Writing: You will write a creative piece either using describing or narrating techniques.